Aiolia-dev/data-modeler-cloud/docs/natural-language-interface.md

 - "Add an entity named Product with attributes name, price, and description"
 - "Delete the Order entity"
 - "Rename the User entity to Member"
+- "Create a Customer entity next to the Order entity"

 ### Join Entity Operations